Have you recently found out you will be having a baby with a cleft lip or palate? Are you wondering what to expect?

 After birth, the primary concern is feeding.
 Because of the cleft, the opening into the mouth from the nose causes a leak of air that makes it hard for the baby to suck effectively.
 If the infant only has a cleft lip, the baby can usually suck well from the breast or bottle.

 Breastfeeding is possible but may require different feeding positions so that the mother’s breast tissue can fill the gap in the lip or gum.
-Unless the cleft palate is in the back of the mouth and small, breastfeeding can be challenging.
+Unless the cleft palate is small and in the back of the mouth, breastfeeding can be challenging.
 Supplementing with a bottle will be needed if breastfeeding does not supply enough nourishment.
 The takeaway is that most babies can breastfeed, but it will require patience and practice.

 Babies can also be bottle-fed.
 There are a few special bottles that can make feeding easier.
 Some examples include the Mead Johnson Cleft Palate Nurser and the Haberman feeder.
 However you decide to feed your baby, a lactation consultant is always a great resource for help.